6th April, 2020 • 3 min

 4. Set clear objectives

-Perhaps the next time you are scheduled to meet with a colleague or employee, use the opportunity to discuss each other’s expectations, so you can both be on the same page.
+Perhaps the next time you are scheduled to meet with a colleague, use the opportunity to discuss each other’s expectations, so you ensure you are both on the same page.

-By communicating frequently about this, you will be able to make goals and objectives more clear in each of your team member’s minds, and as a result, reduce stress and confusion.
+By communicating frequently about this, you will be able to make goals and objectives clearer in each of your team member’s minds, and as a result, reduce stress and confusion.

 Whilst it may take time and continuous effort to build and maintain trust, it is one of the most effective ways to engage staff and ensure your team works to the best of its capabilities.
-When you are next faced with a situation where you can enter into an open and honest conversation with a colleague, embrace the opportunity and watch the relationship, as well as your business, grow from strength to strength.
+When you are next faced with a situation where you can enter into an open and honest conversation with a colleague, embrace the opportunity.
+Watch the relationship, as well as your business, grow from strength to strength.

 Get in touch with the Higson team to learn more about the power of trust and other ways you can engage and motivate your team.